 2. Run a Credit & Background Check

-Running a credit check will give you a better idea of the tenants financials.
+With the prospective tenant’s consent, running a credit check will give you a better idea of the tenant’s financials.
 If they carry any hefty debt, have a history of late payments, or have unpaid balances, you’ll be able to see this information and how it relates to paying rent on time.

 3. Contact Previous Landlords

-Assuming the potential tenant provided you with references for past apartments, giving them a call will give you a better sense of the tenant as a whole.
+Assuming the potential renter provided you with references for past apartments, giving them a call will give you a better sense of the tenant as a whole.

 - Does the tenant owe outstanding rent?